jpdillingham/apm-sandbox/README.md

-# dotnetAPM
+# apm-sandbox
-Quick WebAPI for testing APM with AppMetrics and Prometheus
+Quick stack for APM (Application Performance Monitoring) using Prometheus for metrics ingestion, Loki for log ingestion, and Grafana for aggregation/visualization.

+Includes a .NET Core template app with Prometheus metrics and Serilog with a Loki sink.

 # Running